 Have you ever tried to withdraw more money than your account balance?
 A declined card transaction, which occurs when insufficient funds are available, is a cause for concern for any individual.
-More concerning should be their withdrawal beyond their account balance as it attracts bank overdraft fees.
-Overdraft protection ensures that account holders can borrow beyond their account balance.
-Accessing overdraft protection comes with a caveat that banks charge an average of $34 for each transaction.
-Different banks have different overdraft fees so we recommend comparing this fee before setting up an account:
+The bigger concern is that withdrawals beyond your account balance result in bank overdraft fees.
+With overdraft protection, account holders can borrow beyond their account balance, but this service is not free, as banks charge an average of $34 for each overdraft transaction.

 Overdraft Fees When You Withdraw More Money Than Your Account Balance

 Overdraft protection is an optional service or program (i.e., account holders must choose to opt-in) by financial institutions that allow bank account holders to withdraw in excess of their total account balance and be charged overdraft fees.
 When deciding on whether to sign up for overdraft protection, consider your personal financial preferences, how often you write checks, and whether you want overdrawn debit card transactions to be approved and subject to an overdraft fee, or be declined to save on those fees.

 If you don’t opt-in for some type of overdraft protection and write a check for more than the amount in your account, your check will “bounce” (i.e., the recipient of the check won’t receive the funds).
 In this case, your bank will charge you a non-sufficient funds (NSF) fee.
 Additionally, the check recipient may be charged a fee as well (depending on their bank’s policies) which you should pay for as a courtesy.
 If the check was for a bill or a rent payment, you may be charged a late fee by the recipient on top of the NSF fee.